VictoriaStetskevych/projects/01_layoffs_alex_the_analyst/README.md

 As I can see, there are other rows with the same company names with filled "industry" cell.
 ![](https://raw.githubusercontent.com/VictoriaStetskevych/projects_from_internet/refs/heads/main/01_layoffs_alex_the_analyst/images/11_industry_missing_result.png)

-WIth the next query I'll populate blank/NULL cells in the "industry" column and update the data file
+With the next query I'll populate blank/NULL cells in the "industry" column and update the data file
 ``` sql
 UPDATE t1
 SET t1.industry = t2.industry